ayushchittranshi-0/neurons-api/readme.md

 ```bash
 ./start.sh
 ```
+4. Visit the url http://localhost:5173/ on your browser to load the frontend.

 > **Important**: If you're not running as root user, the script will prompt for your password when executing Docker commands.
 This is normal as Docker requires root privileges.